Below is a list of our most frequently asked questions. If you have more questions, feel free to email us at email@example.com.

 What is the deadline for application?

-For general undergraduate admission to the School of Engineering, applicants should submit materials to the Office of Undergraduate Admissions by Jan.
+For general undergraduate admission to the College of Engineering, applicants should submit materials to the Office of Undergraduate Admissions by Jan.
 15. For scholarship consideration, all materials should be submitted by Dec.
 1. Applicants should refer to the Graduate School for information about its deadlines.

 What is the tuition and fee rate?